SukkoPera/OpenKickstartSwitcher/README.md

 Once your OpenKickstartSwitcher is assembled and programmed, the rest of the installation should be pretty straightforward:
 * Open your Amiga.
 * Remove the shielding.
-* Identify the mainboard revision by looking at the bottom right corner near the floppy drive zone.
+* Set the revision selection jumper on OpenKickstartSwitcher according to the Amiga model (see above).
+On Amiga 500/500+'s you can identify the mainboard revision by looking at the bottom right corner near the floppy drive zone.
-* Set the jumper on OpenKickstartSwitcher so that it reflects the type of mainboard your Amiga has: one position is for A500 Rev.5 (and Rev.3!), the other one is for all other cases, including A600 and A2000.
 * Identify the Kickstart chip.
 * Carefully remove it.
 * Plug OpenKickstartSwitcher in its place, making sure to match the correct orientation.